 Hope House of St. Croix Valley was founded in 1991 by two St. Croix Valley residents, Teresa and Casey vanderBent.
-Their research on AIDS housing found that people living with AIDS were an almost invisible group receiving the least amount of services in Washington County and that Minnesotans with AIDS had few housing opportunities.
+Their research on AIDS housing found that people living with AIDS were an almost invisible group receiving the least amount of services in Washington County, and that Minnesotan’s with AIDS had few housing opportunities.
 As a result of the vanderBent’ s research and their strong commitment to making a difference in the lives of people living with HIV/AIDS, Hope House was created.
-In April 1991, a Board of Directors was formed, reflecting the organization's strong community support.
-Hope House of St. Croix Valley was incorporated on May 7, 1991 and was granted tax-exempt status on September 30, 1991.
+In April 1991, a Board of Directors was formed, on May 7, 1991, the organization was incorporated and on September 30, 1991, the Hope House was granted its nonprofit tax-exempt status.

-In June 1992, the Board of Directors purchased a double lot was purchased from Independent School District 834 for $25,515, on July 14, 1992, the house was moved onto the lot located on the corner of North Everett Street and Cherry Street in Stillwater.
+In June 1992, a double lot was purchased from Independent School District 834 for $25,515.
+On July 14, 1992, the house was moved onto the lot located on the corner of North Everett Street and Cherry Street in Stillwater.